aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 A scan beacon is a stable HMAC of the unencrypted value of an encrypted field.
 This allows a database server to perform some types of searches on client-side encrypted records.
-It can be optionally truncated to better avoid creating distinguishers of the plaintext.
+It can be optionally truncated to better avoid creating distinguishers of the plaintext;

-It should be noted that primary keys cannot be scan beacons, both because primary keys are not encrypted and because scan becaons are designed to create false duplicates.
+that is, to increase hash collisions.

 ## Definitions